Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Prototype implementation:

 \subsection{Feature Engineering for the commit ranking task}

-For every candidate commit we create a corresponding feature vector.
-This feature vector is made of multiple component-features which take numeric values providing information on the candidate commit.
-In total, \nevalcomponents features are created, such as the number of changed files and the lexical similarity with the vulnerability description.
-We use this feature vector to predict the probability of a candidate commit being a fix commit, and sort the commits based on this probability score.
+For every candidate commit, we create a corresponding feature vector, which constitutes our set of \textit{independent variables}.
+This feature vector comprises multiple component features that take numeric values providing information on the candidate commit.
+In total, \nevalcomponents features are extracted to predict the probability of a candidate commit being a fix commit and sort the commits based on this probability score, which constitutes our \textit{dependent variables}.
 For this prediction task, we evaluate \nmlmodelsevaluated ML models.
+The features used as \textit{independent variables} by the model and needed for the ranking task are the following.

-We now discuss the features computed for the ranking task. \begin{description} \item[Vulnerability ID in message.]
-As explained in Section \ref{motivation}, one way to find fix commits for a given vulnerability is to search for commits that include the CVE vulnerability identifier in the commit message.
+\begin{description} \item[Vulnerability ID in message.]
+As explained in \Cref{motivation}, one way to find fix commits for a given vulnerability is to search for commits that include the CVE vulnerability identifier in the commit message.
 Therefore, we create a feature that contains this information.
 When the vulnerability ID is found in the message the feature value equals 1.0, otherwise the value equals 0.0.
-Moreover, as the aim of this approach is to find fixes for specific vulnerabilities, we add another feature that reflects whether a possibly different vulnerability ID is mentioned: The value is equal to 1.0 when the vulnerability ID is not in the commit message but the string \texttt{'CVE-'} is in there, and 0.0 when this is not the case.
+It is important to emphasise that the goal of our approach is not to find \emph{any} fix-commits (that is, the fix commits of any vulnerability), but rather to find the particular commits that fix \emph{the vulnerability at hand}\footnote{In other words, if our approach is used to find the commit(s) fixing vulnerabiilty $V_1$ and it comes across candidate commit $C$ whose commit message says ``This is the fix to security vulnerability $V_2$''.
+Reporting $C$ as a fix for $V_1$ would be wrong: generally speaking, $C$ is definitely a security fix, but not the one we'd be looking for.}.
+For this reason, we add another feature that indicates whether a vulnerability ID, other than the one of interest provided as input, is mentioned in the commit message of the candidate.
+The value of this additional feature is set to 1.0 when the identifier of the vulnerability of interest is not in the commit message but the string \texttt{'CVE-'} is present instead (indicating that some other vulnerability is mentioned), otherwise it is set to 0.0.